Skip to navigation Skip to content Skip to subnav

 • § 704.
 Consent to assisted reproduction

-(b) In the absence of a record pursuant to subsection (a) of this section, a court may adjudicate a person as the parent of a child if it finds by a preponderance of the evidence that:
+(b) In the absence of evidence pursuant to subsection (a) of this section, a court may adjudicate a person as the parent of a child if it finds by a preponderance of the evidence that the person resided with the child after birth and undertook to develop a parental relationship with the child.
+(Added 2017, No. 162 (Adj.
+Sess.), § 1; amended 2023, No. 175 (Adj.
+Sess.), § 7, eff.
+July 1, 2024.)

 • § 705.
 Limitation on spouse’s dispute of parentage

-(a) Except as otherwise provided in subsection (b) of this section, a spouse may commence a proceeding to challenge his or her parentage of a child born by assisted reproduction during the marriage within two years after the birth of the child if the court finds that the spouse did not consent to the assisted reproduction before, on, or after the birth of the child or that the spouse withdrew consent pursuant to section 706 of this title.
+(a) Except as otherwise provided in subsection (b) of this section, a spouse may commence a proceeding to challenge the spouse’s parentage of a child born by assisted reproduction during the marriage within two years after the birth of the child if the court finds that the spouse did not consent to the assisted reproduction before, on, or after the birth of the child or that the spouse withdrew consent pursuant to section 706 of this title.

 (b) A spouse or the person who gave birth to the child may commence a proceeding to challenge the spouse’s parentage of a child born by assisted reproduction at any time if the court determines: